Paddy Coad: International career

+Managerial career

-Coad signed for Shamrock Rovers in 1942 and made his debut against Brideville in the FAI Cup on 8 February.
-During his early seasons with the club played alongside Peter Farrell, Tommy Eglington, Jimmy McAlinden and Tommy Breen.
-He also helped Rovers win the FAI Cup three times.
-In November 1949, after the untimely death of Jimmy Dunne, Coad reluctantly accepted the position of player manager.
+In November 1949, after the untimely death of Jimmy Dunne, Coad reluctantly accepted the position of player manager at Shamrock Rovers.
 He brought in many young players, including Liam Tuohy, and the team became known as Coad's Colts.
 The Colts won 19 trophies between 1954 and 1959.
 Under the guidance of Coad, Rovers won three League of Ireland titles and the FAI Cup twice.
-In 1957 they also made their debut in the European Cup.
+In 1957, they also made their debut in the European Cup.
 Despite losing 9–2 on aggregate to Manchester United, Coad at the age of 37, dominated the away game at Old Trafford.
-He made 2 appearances in the European Cup.
+He made two appearances in the European Cup.

-Waterford

 Coad returned home to manage the Blues in 1960.
-In the 1965–66 League of Ireland season Waterford won the Championship for the first time.
+In the 1965–66 League of Ireland season, Waterford won the Championship for the first time.
 Coad reflected on his legacy: "To bring the first title to my native Waterford leaves everything else in the shade."
+He was appointed manager of Limerick in September 1967.